 Experts and Resources in Dangerous Drug Cases

-At Lavent Law, our attorneys have the experience, resources, and knowledge that are necessary for a dangerous drug injury lawsuit.
+At Lavent Law, P.A., our attorneys have the experience, resources, and knowledge that are necessary for a dangerous drug injury lawsuit.
 Pharmaceutical companies will have experts and doctors on their side to testify about the safeness of their product.

 Our attorneys have worked hard to develop professional relationships and contacts with some of the most respected medical professionals in the greater Miami-Dade area.
 We rely on the expertise and testimony of these witnesses to help support drug injury claims.
 When experts disagree, it’s left to the jury to decide who they believe.